Fish meal: Fish used

-It takes 4 to 5 tons of fish to produce one ton of fish meal; about 6 million tons of fish are harvested each year solely to make fish meal.
+Note: It takes four to five tons of fish to produce one ton of fish meal; about six million tons of fish are harvested each year solely to make fish meal.

 Environmental impact

 Fish meal production is a significant contributor of over-fishing, and risks pushing fisheries beyond their replacement rate.
 Some areas of the world, such as Western Africa, have seen a large increase in fish meal production which in turn is hurting local fisheries and driving fisheries into collapse.

+In 2022, the United Nations Food and Agriculture Organization (FAO) expressed concern about overexploitation of fish in West Africa, caused by the fishmeal and fish oil industry.

 Processing

-Fishmeal is made by cooking, pressing, drying, and grinding of fish or fish waste into a solid.
+Fish meal is made by cooking, pressing, drying, and grinding of fish or fish waste into a solid.
 Most of the water and some or all of the oil is removed.
-Four or five tonnes of fish are needed to manufacture one tonne of dry fishmeal.

-Of the several ways of making fishmeal from raw fish, the simplest is to let the fish dry out in the sun before grinding and pressing.
+Of the several ways of making fish meal from raw fish, the simplest is to let the fish dry out in the sun before grinding and pressing.
 This method is still used in some parts of the world where processing plants are not available, but the end product is poor quality in comparison with ones made by modern methods.

 Today, all industrial fish meal is made by the following processes:

-Cooking: The fish are moved through a commercial cooker — a long, steam-jacketed cylinder — by a screw conveyor.
-This is a critical stage in preparing the fishmeal, as incomplete cooking means the liquid from the fish cannot be pressed out satisfactorily and overcooking makes the material too soft for pressing.
+Cooking: The fish are moved through a commercial cooker – a long, steam-jacketed cylinder – by a screw conveyor.
+This is a critical stage in preparing the fish meal, as incomplete cooking means the liquid from the fish cannot be pressed out satisfactorily and overcooking makes the material too soft for pressing.
 No drying occurs in the cooking stage.

 Pressing: The cooked fish is compressed inside a perforated tube, expelling some of its liquids, leaving "press cake".
 Water content is reduced from 70% to about 50% and oil down to 4%.

 Drying: The press cake is dried by tumbling inside a heated drum.
 Under-drying may result in the growth of molds or bacteria; over-drying can cause scorching and reduction in the meal's nutritional value.

 Two alternative methods of drying are used: